Habitat & Garden Creations

 The goal is habitat improvement of existing Tallgrass Prairie sites in Norfolk County, with a focus on increasing Milkweed species landscape cover.
 The outcome is improvement of Monarch butterfly habitat in areas along their migratory route.

-This work is scheduled for completion in spring 2018 and is funded by Environment Canada’s Habitat Stewardship Program for Species at Risk.
+This work is scheduled for completion in 2020 and is funded by Environment Canada’s Habitat Stewardship Program for Species at Risk.

 A biological treasure tucked away in the upper reaches of the Grand River valley.
 It is one of southern Ontario’s most significant wetlands.
 Upland areas harbour tallgrass praire remnants.
 TgO has been working on a project to support the Henslow’s Sparrow, an endangered grassland bird.